-If you are looking for digitized resources, the university library is a good place to start.
-We have licenses on a large number of e-books and digital text corpora, but also offer access to platforms with which these (and other) digital text corpora can be searched.
-This also applies to a wide range of (audio) visual corpora.
+Looking for digitised resources?
+Then the university library is a good place to start.
+We have licenses on a large number of e-books and digital text corpora, but also offer access to platforms with which these and other digital text corpora can be searched.
+This also applies to a wide range of audiovisual corpora.

 - Use the text mining tag to filter the files available for text mining.